Akudo took another look at her ensemble, then nodded to herself.

 He met her hunger fire for fire.
 He wanted her, and had not been subtle about it.
 Even now, subtlety was nowhere to be found as he gripped the small of her back and pulled her closer.

-She pressed her body into his, finally letting go of all her inhibitions, all her insecurities, all her excuses.
+She pressed her body into his, wrapping her arms around his neck as she finally let go of all her inhibitions, all her insecurities, all her excuses.

 “It is I who is not deserving of you Akudo.”